-Choline is essential for healthy liver function, and research has linked choline deficiency to fatty liver disease.
+Choline is essential for healthy liver function, and research links choline deficiency to fatty liver disease.
 There is no evidence to suggest that choline can reverse fatty liver disease but it may help to prevent the condition.

 This article explores choline and how it affects the liver.
 It explains different types of fatty liver disease and how a person may manage them.
 Additionally, it outlines daily requirements for choline and how a person may consume choline in foods and supplements.